 With the Robinhood app, you can buy and trade stocks, options, ETFs and even cryptocurrencies.
 Whatever you’re interested in, you should be able to find a wide range of investment opportunities.

 Robinhood also offers fractional trading, meaning even if you can’t afford hundreds (or thousands of dollars) for a single share, you can still buy a piece of big-name companies like Apple or Tesla.

-You can also set up the app to push customized news and notifications, allowing you to keep an eye on your assets and expand your financial knowledge.
+You also can set up the app to push customized news and notifications, allowing you to keep an eye on your assets and expand your financial knowledge.